jbillmann/GarageServer.IO/README.md

 ```js
 options.logging
 ```
+Enable console logging of all the events occuring within the GarageServer.IO server.
 **boolean**

 ---
 ```js
 options.clientSidePrediction
 ```
+Enables client side prediction and callback on the client.
 **boolean**

 ---
 ```js
 options.interpolation
 ```
+Enables interpolation and callback on the client.
 **boolean**

 ---
 ```js
 options.interpolationDelay
 ```
+The amount, in milliseconds, that state is rendered to the client behind actual server time.
 **number**

 ---